A competitive graduate program with an emphasis on existing and emerging interdisciplinary research areas

 The graduate program assistant is the administrative professional who is responsible for handling incoming applications, maintaining student records, approving forms and submitting information to the Graduate School.
 You can reach the graduate program assistant at [email protected] or by phone at 706-542-0389.

-Dr. David Peterson is the graduate program coordinator for the department.
-He chairs the graduate committee that evaluates applications, makes recommendations about the program, and works on programmatic issues such as making application decisions, seeking assistantship funding for new students, and evaluating curriculum changes.
+Dr. Melinda Brindley is the graduate program coordinator for the department.
+She chairs the graduate committee that evaluates applications, makes recommendations about the program, and works on programmatic issues such as making application decisions, seeking assistantship funding for new students, and evaluating curriculum changes.

 If you need a form signed or a question answered, see the graduate program assistant.
 If you are seeking a change to the program as a whole, or need assistance troubleshooting some unusual circumstance, see the graduate coordinator.